geopm/geopm/service/docs/source/geopmlaunch.1.rst

                       option will override any value currently set in the environment.
 See the :ref:`ENVIRONMENT section of
                       geopm(7) <geopm.7:Environment>`.
---geopm-report-signals signals  Used to insert additional measurements into the
+--geopm-report-signals signals  .. _geopm-report-signals option:

-                                report beyond the default values.
+                                Used to insert additional measurements into the report beyond the default values.
 See the :ref:`Notes On Sampling section of
                                 geopm_report(7) <geopm_report.7:Notes On